Short-term rental owner

 Delinquent and non-registered properties are subject to legal action.

-In May 2021, the Galveston City Council approved Ordinance 21-021, which requires short-term rental operators to display the registration number provided to them by the Galveston Park Board of Trustees upon registration at their rentals nad in any advertising of the rental.
+In May 2021, the Galveston City Council approved Ordinance 21-021, which requires short-term rental operators to display the registration number provided to them by the Galveston Park Board of Trustees upon registration at their rentals and in any advertising of the rental.

 The ordinance also requires listing agents that remit state hotel tax — Airbnb and Vrbo — to also remit city hotel tax.